-Group-wide data is recorded once a year for all locations where more than 30 FTEs are recorded.1 There are environmental officers at these locations who collect the data and enter it in the system.
-Since 2023, data collection has been carried out at some locations on a semi-annual basis.
-This makes it possible to improve the monitoring of local measures and the associated emission reductions.
+Data for the whole Group is collected at least once a year for all locations at which more than 30 FTEs work.
+Environmental officers for these locations collect the data and enter them in the system.
+Since 2023, it has also been possible to enter data into the system on a semi-annual basis.
+This makes it possible to further improve the monitoring of local measures and the associated emission reductions, as required.
 Isolated but relevant data points that cannot be recorded are calculated by the environmental officers on the basis of assumptions and estimates.
 For example, individual invoices are extrapolated on an annual basis or empirical values from other locations are used as a comparison.
 Locations that cannot be recorded are extrapolated.
-Energy, paper and water consumption as well as the amount of waste are extrapolated per country for non-recorded Internal Services FTEs.
-Business travel per country is extrapolated for non-recorded Sales Force FTEs.
+Energy, paper and water consumption as well as the amount of waste are extrapolated per division for non-recorded Internal Services FTEs.
+Business travel per division is extrapolated for non-recorded Sales Force FTEs.
 These extrapolations are then allocated to the respective categories and the emission calculation is based on the average emission factors for the respective categories.
 The aim is to minimise the volume of extrapolated figures.
 In the 2019 base year, the proportion of extrapolated figures was 20%.
-In the reporting year, this share amounted to around 9% (2022: 5%).
+In the year under review, this proportion was around 6% (2023: 9%).

-The 2023 environmental indicators were reviewed by an independent auditor (more on this in the section "Report of the Independent Auditor").
+The 2024 environmental indicators were reviewed by an independent auditor (more on this in the "Report of the Independent Auditor" section).